yolannsabaux/blog/docs/_posts/2024-04-19-recursive-decorator: AST Approach.md

 recursive_decorator(bar)
 ```

-But we need to find, at runtime, all the inner functions, decorate them, and then decorate all their inner functions recursively.
+But we need to find, at runtime, all the inner functions, decorate them, and then recursively decorate all their inner functions.
 How can we do that?

 ## Using AST

-An AST (Abstract Syntax Tree) is a data tree representing the structure of a piece of code where each node corresponds to an element of the code such as an expression, statement, function, etc.
+An AST (Abstract Syntax Tree) is a data tree representing the structure of a piece of code where each node corresponds to an element of the code, such as an expression, statement, function, etc.

 With tools provided by the Python Standard Library, we can identify the nodes we want to modify and inject our `recursive-decorator`.